Please see below some detailed key points around the organisation and structure of homework at CWS:

 - HW will be differentiated (just like lessons) to provide appropriate challenge to all students.

-- After four weeks we will set a one hour after school detention in student diaries for HW that is not fully complete and handed in on deadline.
+- We will set a one hour after school detention in student diaries for HW that is not fully complete and handed in by the deadline.
 If there is a really genuine reason for HW not being completed, we would ask that parents contact the school in advance of the deadline, but in general we must as a school take a zero tolerance approach to incomplete HW and the setting of the HW detention will remain at the school’s discretion.
 From experience we know that HW fails in schools where zero tolerance approaches do not exist and we thank you in advance for your support of this approach.
 The HW detention hour will consist partly of the student sitting with the relevant teacher to complete the HW and ensure they understand it.
 It is possible that if the HW is completed in less than the hour, the rest of the time will be spent either with the teacher or in the after school work zone in the ICT room, doing other tasks from the curriculum booklet or working on purple pen targets in exercise books for this or other subjects.
 Students will be kept for the full hour for the HW detention.